emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## EnjoyTown
-### Score: 12/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Sites UI is good, feels very modern. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site works well and looks good on mobile. ✔️
-1. Site does have a custom version of movie-webs player. ✔️

-***
 ## LookMovie
 ### Score: 12/18
 1. Has movies, TV, anime, and subs, but a 10 second wait to get to content, and 480p max. ❌